High blood pressure diet for Indians: a DASH-adapted complete guide

 Caffeine.
 Two to three cups of coffee a day is neutral or mildly protective for most adults.
 If your BP spikes noticeably after coffee, keep it early and capped at two cups.
 You don't need to quit.

 Alcohol.
-Unambiguous in the data: alcohol raises BP beyond very light intake, dose-dependent.
+Unambiguous in the data.
+A systematic review (Roerecke et al., Lancet Public Health 2017) found that reducing alcohol lowered blood pressure dose-dependently in drinkers — the more you were drinking, the more your BP fell when you cut back.
 No quantity is positively good for your BP.
 If you drink, a few drinks a week beats a few drinks a day.

 Smoking.
 A hard no. A direct, independent cardiovascular risk multiplier on top of whatever your BP is doing.
 No safe level.
 Quitting is the single highest-impact health move available to you — talk to your doctor about NRT or varenicline.